What is a Counsellor?

-- Counselling is often undertaken on a one-to-one basis, but it can also involve work with couples, families or groups.
+- Provide counselling on a one-to-one basis, as well as with couples, families or groups

-- Counselling can take place over 6 to 12 sessions or for a longer period, lasting months or over a year, depending on the needs of the client.
-Sessions typically last around 50 minutes.
+- Counselling can last from 6 to 12 sessions or for a longer period, depending on the needs of the client

-- You’ll need a good support framework as the work can be emotionally demanding.
-Professional supervision is essential to help counsellors work through any difficulties they experience.
+- Professional supervision is necessary to help counsellors work through any difficulties they experience.

-There is no compulsory training required to become a counsellor however, there is an expectation that you will have undertaken professional training and be a registered counsellor with a professional body – this shows that you meet certain standards and follow a code of ethics.
+There is no compulsory training required to become a counsellor however, there is an expectation that you will have undertaken professional training and be a registered counsellor with a professional body.

 must have skills:

-- Verbal and written communication and presentations skills
+Strong verbal and written communication and presentation skills

-- The ability to work well as part of a multidisciplinary team
+Ability to work well in a multidisciplinary team

-- An understanding of the importance of confidentiality and also an awareness of its limitations
+Understanding of the importance of confidentiality and its limitations

 - Schools, further education colleges, universities and higher education colleges